chaminduliyana/CS50-s-Introduction-to-Computer-Science/Week 1/Problem Set 1/Mario.v1/README.md

 And consider whether you could factor out some of the code in `main` to a `get_height` function, too, that returns the `int` you need!

 </details>

+## Walkthrough

+!
+Note this walkthrough specifies your program should prompt the user for a pyramid’s height and re-prompt if the user inputs a value less than 1 or greater than 8.
+The specification only requires you to re-prompt the user if they input a value less than 1.